flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-* The mapped ROM will survive a `WARM REBOOT`.
+The mapped ROM will survive a `WARM REBOOT`.

-* The mapped ROM will NOT survive a `POWER OFF`.
+The mapped ROM will NOT survive a `POWER OFF`.

-* Shutdown the system if the mapped ROM gives troubles.
+Shutdown the system if the mapped ROM gives troubles.

+This command uses the Vampire `VREG_MAPROM` chipset register (0xdff3fe).

 **EXAMPLES :**